Here are 13 shows that Ludlow Lad is excited about seeing this fall:

 Ludlow Lad enjoyed the most recent batch of Fringe shows he saw: Jurassic Parq: The Broadway Musical was a lot of good, silly fun with the Jurassic Park story being told from the dinosaurs’ point of view.
 Brandon Espinoza was quite good as Mimeasaurus.

-Veritas (photo above), Stan Richardson’s play very good about a real-life witch-hunt for gays at Harvard in the 1920’s.
+At the totally other end of the Fringe spectrum was Veritas (photo above), Stan Richardson’s play very good about a real-life witch-hunt for gays at Harvard in the 1920’s.
 The cast is uniformly good under Ryan J. Davis’ excellent direction.
 If they manage to re-think the final twenty minutes, the show could be brilliant.

-The Secretaries (photo above) and had a seriously great time.
+And finally, Ludlow Lad caught the TOSOS production of The Secretaries (photo above) and had a seriously great time.
 The cast of five could not be better and director Mark Finley keeps things moving at exactly the right pace.
 This show is hilarious!

 For tickets and info: CLICK HERE